 Upper-level Honors contracts provide motivated and academically driven students with an enriched academic experience that fosters intellectual growth, independent research skills, and specialized knowledge in their chosen discipline.
 They offer a platform for students to pursue their intellectual passions and contribute to the advancement of knowledge in their field while receiving mentorship and recognition from the Honors College and faculty advisors.

-- Engaging in an upper-level Honors contract may provide opportunities for students to present their research findings at conferences, publish their work in scholarly journals, or participate in other professional development activities.
+- Completing an Honors contract project may provide opportunities for students to present their research findings at conferences, publish their work in scholarly journals, or participate in other professional development activities.
 These experiences contribute to students’ networking, establish connections with experts in their field, and enhance their credentials for future academic pursuits or professional careers.

 - The Honors Contract does not affect the student’s grade in the course.
 To receive honors credit for the course, the student must complete the contract satisfactorily.
 If a student does not complete the work specified in the contract, they do not receive honors credit, but the course grade is not affected.
 At the completion of the contract the Honors Office notifies the Registrar to add the “honors” notation to the course if the contract has been successfully completed.